Tumeroba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello changes the own of file hellow to betty touch creates and empty file chmod u+x hello adds excussion permission to the own of the file
+sudo chown betty hello changes the own of file hellow to betty touch creates and empty file chmod u+x hello adds excussion permission to the own of the file chmod 754 gives owner pemission to read write and exercute group to read and exercute and others to read